Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 CSWR's Documented Multi-State Pattern

-Limestone's problems are not isolated.
-A December 2025 Mississippi Today investigation documented CSWR customer complaints across six states with identical issues: dramatic rate increases (200–350% in 2–3 years) without proportional service improvements.
+Limestone's problems are not isolated - News reports show CSWR-owned utilities have had major complaints and issues throughout the country.
+An April 2025 Mississippi Today investigation documented CSWR customer complaints across multiple states[11] with similar issues: dramatic rate increases (200–350% in 2–3 years) without proportional service improvements.
 This is a corporate-level pattern, not a local anomaly.

 Tennessee